Home Contact Links

 Dr Iain McGilchrist

-Typically, in popular culture the left brain is portrayed as rational and lingusitic, and the right brain as creative and emotional.
-Various metaphors have also been employed to promote a similar narrative.
-The left has been described as the paint pot and the right the painter.
-Forget everything you thought you knew!
-Although containing a grain of truth, such generalizations can be misleading.
-McGilchrist stresses that both sides of the brain are engaged in most activities, albeit with different approaches, or “reliably different takes on the world”.
-It is better to see the two hemispheres as "paying attention in different ways" as he puts it.
-“It’s not that they do different things, but that they do things differently”.
+In popular culture, the left brain is typically portrayed as rational and linguistic, while the right brain is described as creative and emotional.
+Various metaphors reinforce this narrative — the left as the paint pot, the right as the painter.
+Forget everything you thought you knew.
+Although such generalisations contain a grain of truth, McGilchrist stresses that they are ultimately misleading.
+Both hemispheres are engaged in most activities, but they approach the world in reliably different ways.
+It is more accurate to say that they “pay attention in different ways.”
+As he puts it, “It’s not that they do different things, but that they do things differently.”

-Furthermore, the notion that the left hemisphere is boring but reliable, a bit like an old accountant friend, is false.
-It turns out the right hemisphere is actually less likely to jump to conclusions.
-It can see both sides of a question.
-Distinguished neuroscientist professor VS Ramachandran describes the right brain as an effective devil’s advocate in this respect.
+Furthermore, the notion that the left hemisphere is dull but reliable, like an old accountant friend, turns out to be false.
+In practice, the right hemisphere is less likely to jump to conclusions.
+It can hold opposing perspectives simultaneously and tolerate ambiguity.
+Distinguished neuroscientist Professor V. S. Ramachandran has described the right hemisphere as an effective devil’s advocate in this respect.

 “It is only the left brain that thinks there is certainty to be found anywhere.”